randomnerd/my-alias/memory-bank/systemPatterns.md

 - MobX for state management
 - TypeScript for type safety
 - Mantine UI component library for consistent design
-- React Router for navigation
+- React Router with HashRouter for universal static hosting compatibility
 - Web Storage API (localStorage) for state persistence
 - i18next for internationalization and localization
 - react-i18next for React integration with translation hooks